DexterInd/GrovePi/Software/Python/grove_gps/README.md

 Once you've done these 2 steps from above, a reboot will be required.
 Do it, and then proceed to the next section.

+More information on how the serial ports are set up, you can [read this article](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/#Disabling_the_Console).

 ### Running it

-To run the GPS script, you need to have followed the instructions in the previous section and have connected the Grove GPS Module to the **RPIser** port of the GrovePi.
+To run the GPS script, you need to have followed the instructions in the previous section and have connected the [Grove GPS Module](http://www.seeedstudio.com/depot/Grove-GPS-p-959.html?cPath=25_130) to the **RPIser** port of the GrovePi.

 The script can be either launched with Python 2 or Python 3.
 ```bash